Roy Smiles

+Songs For Lost Lovers, Best Of III, The Folk Songs, The Country Songs, The London Songs. & The Ballads.

 Career

-Smiles' stage plays focus largely on biographical subjects such as Spike Milligan (Ying Tong - A Walk With The Goons), Kurt Cobain (Kurt & Sid), Albert Camus (The Weight Of Days), Evelyn Waugh (Waugh In Winter), Marilyn Monroe/Arthur Miller (Reno), George Orwell (Year of the Rat), Tony Hancock (The Lad Himself) & Robert F. Kennedy (The Last Pilgrim).
+Smiles' stage plays focus largely on biographical subjects such as Spike Milligan (Ying Tong - A Walk With The Goons), Kurt Cobain (Kurt & Sid), Marilyn Monroe (Reno), George Orwell (Year of the Rat), Tony Hancock (The Lad Himself) & Robert F. Kennedy (The Last Pilgrim).

+Before establishing himself as a playwright Smiles was half of the Brighton sketch comedy duo: Smiles & Kemp with Michael Kemp (1986-1989).
+Following that he was in the original cast of the Heather Brothers 1960's musical: A Slice Of Saturday Night.
+He performed in the show over 700 times.
+The play transferred from the Kings Head Theatre to The Arts Theatre running for two years (1989-1991).

 His first play staged in 1992 at the Battersea Arts Centre, Schmucks was about a fictitious meeting between Groucho Marx and Lenny Bruce.

+In 1992 his farce about masons in the Metropolitan Police: Roberto Calvi Is Alive & Well was staged at the Finborough Theatre.
+Winning a Guinness Fringe Theatre Award.

+In 1993 Smiles played ticket tout Ted Nutall in the first season of ITV's Frank Stubbs Promotes with Timothy Spall.

+In 1994 Danny Boy was staged at the Etcetera Theatre, a farce mocking sectarianism through the eyes of a Catholic woodwork teacher in Derry who finds out he's Jesus.

-The Promised Land, a play commissioned to commemorate the 50th anniversary of V.E Night and set on the same night, was staged at the Kings Head Theatre in 1995.
+The Promised Land - a play commissioned to commemorate the 50th anniversary of V.E Night and set on the same night, was staged at the Kings Head Theatre in 1995.

-A number of his plays have debuted or transferred to theatres around the world, such as Pythonesque, the story of the Monty Python team, which opened in South Africa in 2008 before moving to Edinburgh as part of the Fringe Festival in 2009.

-The Boys Of Summer - his play set in a HIV ward was staged at the Old Red Lion in 1995, with Ian Bartholomew.
+The Boys Of Summer – his play set in a HIV ward was staged at the Old Red Lion in 1995, with Ian Bartholomew.
+It was restaged in Tel Aviv to great acclaim in 2000 under its original title: The Little Green Monkey Club.
+Where it became a landmark cultural event as the first play to tackle HIV in Israel.

+In 1996 his play about troubled singer Janis Joplin: Get It While You Can - A Conversation With Janis Joplin was staged at the Etcetera Theatre.
+Winning his second Guinness Fringe Theatre Award.

+In 1997/1998 he played Roy Leyton in two seasons of spoof BBC police documentary: Operation Good Guys.

-Stand Up - his play about the London stand-up comedy scene was staged at the Old Red Lion in 1999, with Lucy Davies.
-It was revived at The Kings Head Theatre in 2006 under the title The Ho-Ho Club directed by Karl Howman and starring Sally Lindsay.
+Stand Up – his play about his unhappy time performing on the London comedy circuit in the 1980's was staged at the Old Red Lion in 1999, with Lucy Davies.